 Further north into Mozambique are the untouched, pristine islands of the Quirimbas Archipelago.
 A forty minute plane ride or five hour car ride from Pemba town, this group of islands is the stuff of dreams.
 It’s the beach that all other beaches wish they could be.
 Look no further than this archipelago for the most picturesque, dramatic, and beautiful beaches in the world.

 Pemba Town and getting there

 Having spent a few days in Ilha De Mozambique, it was time to leave that magical town lost in time and make my way to Mozambique’s ultimate beaches.
-I learnt about the Quirimbas having read some blogs almost a year prior.
-The pictures I saw were so incredible, I knew I couldn’t leave Africa without visiting this place.
+I learnt about the Quirimbas after reading through various blogs and the pictures I saw were so incredible, I knew I couldn’t leave Africa without a visit.
 Aside from a few blogs however, doing any research on this place was near impossible.

 The Quirimbas is an archipelago, not easily accessible by the mainland.
 The nearest major town is Pemba, once a sleepy port town is now a fast developing and booming ex-pat town.
 The reason for all this?
 The largest natural gas reserves in the world were discovered here a few years back.
 Foreign investment has flooded into this region.
 New roads have been built, hundreds of apartments/hotels have come up, and general costs of the region have likely quadrupled in the past few years.

 Chappa from Ilha De Mozambique to Pemba

 From Ilha De Mozambique, reaching Pemba can be done easily by chappa (public transport), one from Ilha to Namiolo, and then to Pemba.
 Chappas will drive all around Ilha in the early morning picking up people along the way.
 The people at my hostel in Ilha told me to walk outside with my bags, sit on a bench, and someone would come pick me up.
 What??
 Are they for reals?